Product

 Screenshot 2026-05-04 at 3.18.04 PM.png

 The HP OmniStudio X 32 delivers the largest and sharpest display in this roundup with a 31.5-inch 4K panel that hits 550 nits of brightness.
-It is one of the few all-in-ones with a discrete Nvidia RTX 4050 GPU, making it a legitimate option for photo editing, 4K video work, and even light gaming.
+Powered by an Intel Core Ultra 7 258V with Intel Arc integrated graphics, it is a legitimate option for photo editing and 4K video work, especially given its large, color-accurate screen.

 See price